By Wolfgang Amadeus Mozart

 LANGUAGE – Sung in Italian with English and Spanish text projected above the stage

-RUN TIME – 3 hours and 30 minutes, including one intermission
+RUN TIME – 3 hours and 10 minutes, including one intermission

 The pre-opera talk begins at 6:40 pm before the 7:30 pm Friday evening performance.
 The Sunday matinee pre-opera talk begins at 1:10 pm before the 2:00 pm curtain.

-Stay after the performance for a Talk-Back.
+Stay after the Sunday matinee performance for a Talk-Back.
 Once the curtain falls, there will be a 10-minute break, then join us in the front of the Dress Circle section where you can ask questions of the stars and cast (subject to availability), and find out what really happened onstage and backstage during the performance!

 Germán Enrique Alcántara